 Platinum is one of the most valuable metals on earth; it’s about 30 times rarer than gold.
 Platinum is a ‘transition metal,’ meaning it bonds very easily with other metals.
 Transition metals also have an exceptional density and a very high melting point.
 Despite these characteristics, platinum is also malleable, making it well-suited for fine jewelry.

 Platinum has a naturally white, reflective appearance.
 Platinum retains its shine through minimal maintenance and is highly resistant to tarnishing and corrosion.
 All of these things make a platinum engagement ring ideal for you or your partner.

 History of Platinum Engagement Rings

-Gold vs. Platinum Engagement Rings
+White Gold, Yellow Gold, and Rose Gold vs. Platinum Engagement Rings

-Additionally, white gold has a tendency to yellow over time, losing some of its lustre.
-This is because white gold isn’t actually white; it has to be mixed with other white metals and is usually plated in rhodium to offset its natural yellow hue.
-Over time, the rhodium plating will wear off, and the ring will have to be taken to a jeweler to have its rhodium plating.
+White gold engagement rings tend to yellow over time, losing some of their luster.
+This is because white gold isn’t actually white; it has to be mixed with other white metals.
+White gold engagement rings are usually plated in rhodium to offset their natural yellow hue.
+Over time, the rhodium plating will wear off, meaning you and your partner will have to take the ring to a jeweler to restore its rhodium plating.